osendott/Numix-Bluish-GIT/README.md

 extract to ~/.themes directory, use Tweak Tool to set GTK theme to Numix-Bluish and shell-theme to Evo-Pop

-Added place-holder files for light version of theme (have not been edited, currently still same as regular version)
+Added place-holder files for light version of theme Edited background for light-theme, text-color needs updated, hard to read w/ new BG